Bongcen/Frontier-Project/README.md

 ## Deployment
 ### Test & Score
-In here, we train the data with the best 3 models .
+In here, we train the data with the best 3 models:
+1. Random Forest
+2. kNN
+3. AdaBoost
 - The target of this Test & Score evaluation is the "Annotation" Class
 - We used K fold Cross validation with number of folds: 5
 - Stratified: rearrange the data in a way that each fold has a good representation of the whole dataset.